LyyHua/Food4Students-webapp/README.md

 This is the web app microservice version for our original android Food4Students app

+# Log 6

+There's was a teeny tiny bug about syncing between the RestaurantService and SearchService

+which then turn into DbUpdateConcurrencyException which then turn into the SearchService not sync

+But basically in short it fucked me up for hours but hey it work now

+# Log 5

+For those asking where tf have i been these 3 days.
+Welp i just spend 21 hours beating pokemon legends arceus

+The game is good and worth it btw.
+Also leave some note here to do add later

+Confirm the

 # Log 4

 This is a fucking lot to config and i mean a fucking lot (not this commit tho since it just 2 file changes)